How Much Is an X-ray for Dogs? Stomach, Chest & More

 X-ray Frequency for Working and Sporting Dogs

 Sport or working dogs get a lot of exercise and need regular monitoring.
-This may include X-rays to detect any early signs of musculoskeletal problems, including injuries or problems with
+This may include X-rays to detect any early signs of musculoskeletal problems, including injuries or issues with

 - Nerves